vasarhelyi/ratognize/README.md

 ## Windows

-For Windows, code was only tested in Visual Studio.
+The code was first developed under Visual Studio 2017.
 There you need to setup your environment properly.
 The file called `user_macros.props` might be of help.

+The build process also got tested recently in Visual Studio Code with `cmake`.
+For linking OpenCV properly, do not forget to set the system environment variable `OPENCV_DIR` to the proper value (run the following with your proper OpenCV path from a terminal: `setx -m OPENCV_DIR c:\opencv\build\`).

 # Usage